Brief History of New Zealand: Names, Themes, Highlights, Timeline

 Concerned about the impact of firearms on their traditional way of life, Maori chiefs approached British government representatives in New Zealand with the idea of establishing a treaty that would stem the flow of settlers, end tribal warfare and maintain law and order.
 The British were anxious to make a deal as a way of preventing France or the United States from taking over New Zealand.

-The ensuing agreement, the Treaty of Waitangi, signed by representatives of the British crown and 500 Maori chiefs, promised the Maori the same rights as British subjects and protected their land and the rights of chiefs in return for giving the British crown the right to buy Maori land.
-Their was also a clause that guaranteed Maori undisturbed ownership of their forests and fisheries.
+The ensuing agreement, the Treaty of Waitangi — signed on February 6, 1840 at Waitangi in the Bay of Islands by representatives of the British crown and 500 Maori chiefs — promised the Maori the same rights as British subjects and protected their land and the rights of chiefs in return for giving the British crown the right to buy Maori land.
+There was also a clause that guaranteed Maori undisturbed ownership of their forests, fisheries, lands, and other possessions.

 The treaty was signed at a time when Victorian humanitarian and the evangelical movement had a major influence on British foreign policy.
 It was originally intended to avoid "the disasters and the guilt of conflict with the Native Tribes," and was supposed to ensure that the Maori didn't suffer the same fate as native Americans in the United States, aborigines in Australia and Bantus in South Africa.